Skip to main content

 Policy loans and withdrawals may create an adverse tax result in the event of lapse or policy surrender and will reduce both the surrender value and death benefit.
 Withdrawals may be subject to taxation within the first fifteen years of the contract.
 Clients should consult their tax advisor when considering taking a policy loan or withdrawal.

-This information may contain a general discussion of the relevant federal tax laws.
+This material may contain a general analysis of federal tax issues.
 It is not intended for, nor can it be used by any taxpayer for the purpose of avoiding federal tax penalties.
 This information is provided to support the promotion or marketing of ideas that may benefit a taxpayer.
 Taxpayers should seek the advice of their own tax and legal advisors regarding any tax and legal issues applicable to their specific circumstances.

 For financial professional use only.
 Not for use with the public.
 This material may not be reproduced in any form where it is accessible to the general public.